Skip to content

 delete

 Creates a delete draft for an existing resource.
 If delete targets a create-only draft with no manifest entry, the client treats the call as discarding that create draft.
+In that create-only case, id must be the tmp-* local ID returned by memdisc; draft paths are not accepted as public identity.

 FieldTypeRequiredMeaning

-idstringyesresource id, draft path, temp id, or MPF
+idstringyesresource id, create-draft temp id, or MPF

 descriptionstringnooptional summary